Bevel

 A bevelled edge (UK) or beveled edge (US) is an edge of a structure that is not perpendicular to the faces of the piece.
-The words bevel and chamfer overlap in usage; in general usage they are often interchanged, while in technical usage they may sometimes be differentiated as shown in the image at right.
-A bevel is typically used to soften the edge of a piece for the sake of safety, wear resistance, or aesthetics; or to facilitate mating with another piece.
+The words bevel and chamfer overlap in usage; in general usage, they are often interchanged, while in technical usage, they may be differentiated as shown in the image on the right.
+A bevel is typically used to soften the edge of a piece for the sake of safety, wear resistance, aesthetics; or to facilitate mating with another piece.

 Applications

 Cutting tools

 Most cutting tools have a bevelled edge which is apparent when one examines the grind.

 Bevel angles can be duplicated using a sliding T bevel.

 Graphic design

 Typographic bevels are shading and artificial shadows that emulate the appearance of a 3-dimensional letter.
 The bevel is a relatively common effect in graphic editors such as Photoshop.
 As such, it is in widespread use in mainstream logos and other design elements.